-"Mister Rogers' Neighborhood" was among the most famous, longest-lasting and fondly-remembered children's television shows.
-Host Fred Rogers (known to millions as simply "Mister Rogers") used his gentle charm and mannerisms to communicate with his audience of children.
-Topics centered on nearly every inconceivable matter of concern to children, ranging from everyday fears related to going to sleep, getting immunizations and disappointment about not getting one's way to losing a loved one to death and physical handicaps.
+"Mister Rogers' Neighborhood" was among the most famous, longest-lasting and fondly remembered children's television shows.
+Host Fred Rogers (known to millions as simply Mister Rogers) used his gentle charm to communicate with his audience of children.
+Topics centered on nearly every inconceivable matter of concern to children, ranging from everyday fears related to going to sleep, getting immunizations, and disappointment about not getting one's way, to losing a loved one to death and physical handicaps.
 Rogers used simple songs and, on nearly every show, segments from the Neighborhood of Make-Believe to make his point.
-A scale-model trolley was often (but not always) used to segue into the Make-Believe segments, said neighborhood being inhabited by puppet characters including King Friday XIII, Lady Elaine Fairchild and Daniel Striped Tiger.
+A scale-model trolley was often (but not always) used to segue into the Make-Believe segments, said neighborhood being inhabited by puppet characters including King Friday XIII, Lady Elaine Fairchilde and Daniel Stripèd Tiger.
 Frequent visitors as well as Rogers' own frequent visits to various places in the neighborhood rounded out each show.
 The program was taped at ...Written by

 Brian Rathjen <email@example.com>

-In the 1979-1981 episodes when Mr. Rogers takes his sweater and closes the closet door, he'd often close it too fast so it came open a ways, but then the closet door begins to close on it's own, as if someone were behind the door pulling it closed.
+In the 1979-1981 episodes when Mr. Rogers takes his sweater and closes the closet door, he'd often close it too fast so it came open a ways, but then the closet door begins to close on its own, as if someone were behind the door pulling it closed.
 See more »

 28 of 29 people found this review helpful.